pcygan01/Remitly_swift_codes/README.md

 Headquarter-branch relationships are determined as follows:
 - Codes ending with `XXX` represent a bank's headquarters
 - Branches are associated with a headquarters if their first 8 characters match

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/your-feature`)
-3. Commit your changes (`git commit -m 'Add your feature'`)
-4. Push to the branch (`git push origin feature/your-feature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License.